– Android App Design

-How to find an interesting event or club at campus?
+How to find an interesting event or club at the campus?

 1. How can the students explore interesting events and clubs in an efficient way?

-2. How can the information of clubs and events be more accessible and visible?
+the information about clubs and events be more accessible and visible ?

 The developer always thought out of the box – the designer’s box that contains too many frameworks and assumptions.
 Thus, with those different perspectives and experience, we could quickly check whether or not a design decision makes sense to a non-designer.
 What’s more, it’s easier to build reasonable expectations as we could take the technical feasibility into account during the design phase.
 We were sketching together, incorporating each other’s ideas, pairing on iterations, and figured out how to technically realize all those features.

 We utilized Facebook’s API and UW RSO’s data to build an all-in-one platform for UW students to explore clubs and events.
-The event information is pulled from clubs’ Facebook page using its API, and the club’s information is pulled from UW RSO official website.
+The event information is pulled from the clubs’ Facebook page using its API, and the club’s information is pulled from